U.S. hurricane forecasters losing critical access to government data

 'Giant loss'

-Losing access is "quite shocking," Labe said.
+The idea of losing access this summer was "quite shocking," Labe said.

 "These satellites ... have really told the story of Arctic climate change for the last almost five decades now," he said.